cpiccirilli1/FlowersBSKY/README.md

 # <b>FlowersBSKY</b>
-Script that posts random images from unsplash.com with various options to tailor your posting experience
+Script that posts random images from unsplash.com with various options to tailor your posting experience.

+## Features
+- Basic function: Searches Unsplash.com using the random api endpoint and returns an image that is then posted to your BSKY account.
+- Hashtag Blacklist to filter images with multiple attempts to get acceptable content
+- Follow back feature when someone follows your BSKY profile
+- Search Term List: A document populated with terms of the users choice that is used to pull an image from UNSPLASH API
+- Search Term Error List: A list of terms that have caused errors in searches (used for massive search term lists)

 ## Set Up the settings.json